 Sensor comparison: Canon 1300D vs Nikon D70

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D70 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (1300D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Despite having a smaller sensor, the Canon 1300D offers a higher resolution of 17.9 megapixels, compared with 6 MP of the Nikon D70.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 7.85μm for the D70).
 However, it should be noted that the 1300D is much more recent (by 12 years and 1 month) than the D70, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.